How to Install SQLite 3 on Fedora 40 or 39

 Following these steps, you have successfully compiled and installed the latest or preferred version of SQLite 3 from the source.

-Testing SQLite 3 Installation on Fedora Linux
+Testing SQLite 3 Installation

 After installing SQLite 3, it’s essential to test its functionality to ensure it works as expected.
 This section provides step-by-step instructions to test SQLite 3 by creating a sample database, adding a table, inserting data, and querying the data.

-Step 1: Create a Sample SQLite 3 Database on Fedora
+Create a Sample SQLite 3 Database

 First, let’s create a sample database named testdb using the following command: